IdahoLabResearch/HyPAT/README.md

 ###  Usage: Data Analysis with “Permeation Plots" Tab

-This tab calculates the hydrogen transport properties permeability, diffusivity, and solubility from experimental permeation data using pressure buildup in a secondary side closed volume while allowing for batchwise data analysis of multiple files.
+This tab calculates the hydrogen transport properties permeability, diffusivity, and solubility from experimental permeation data using pressure build-up in a secondary side closed volume while allowing for batchwise data analysis of multiple files.
 The required user inputs and associated errors are highlighted in yellow.
 Thickness (mm) is the only required sample property.
 The experimental apparatus parameters are the secondary side volume (m<sup>3</sup>) and permeation surface area (m<sup>2</sup>).

-The tolerance for determining a steady state is also adjustable.
-The tolerance is the value at which the second derivative of the secondary pressure with respect to time (∂<sup>2</sup>P/∂t<sup>2</sup>) is approximated to be zero.
+Clicking the “Steady State Variables” button immediately beneath the top-right plot allows the user to edit the tolerance for determining steady state, the delay until steady state, and the number of points used to find the leak rate and steady state rate.
+The tolerance is the value at which the second derivative of the secondary side pressure with respect to time (∂^2 P/∂t^2) is approximated to be zero.
+The delay until steady state is the minimum number of seconds to wait after the isolation valve is opened until initiating analysis to detect steady state.
+The leak range is the number of data points prior to opening the isolation valve used to determine the leak rate and initial values.
+The steady state range is the number of data points used to determine final values and when the permeation rate has reached a steady state.

 Click the “Choose folder” button to select the folder containing experimental data.
 The graphs will then self-populate.
-Note: Only .xls and .xlsx files are processed by the program; all other files are ignored.
-HyPAT assumes data is organized such that the data of each instrument (or set of instruments) has its own column in the excel sheet without a header.
+Note: Only XLS and XLSX files are processed by the program; all other files are ignored.
+HyPAT assumes data is organized such that the data of each instrument (or set of instruments) has its own column in the Excel sheet without a header.

 The bottom left graph displays the permeability calculated from each data set plotted against temperature.
 Use the “Current Measurement” drop-down menu to change to the diffusivity, solubility, or flux calculated from each file plotted against temperature (or pressure, in the case of flux).